ramm777/ramm777/README.md

 I published it in the [Transport in Porous Media](https://link.springer.com/article/10.1007/s11242-021-01719-7), which focuses on the research on the physical and chemical aspects of the transport of mass of a fluid phase, the mass of a component of a phase, momentum and energy, in single and multiphase flow in the porous medium domain.

-## Multi-modal data-based ML for cancer survival
+## Project 9: Multi-modal data-based ML for cancer survival

 Accurate modelling of the impact of patient-specific features and cancer treatments on survival allows the assignment of targeted therapy.
 Delivering personalized medicine to select the “best” cancer treatment for the individual is challenging.
 There is a need to build a multi-source data-driven model for the survival analysis of breast cancer.
 I developed an ML model that integrates multi-modal data - genetic, hormone, clinical, and therapy data - to predict survival for breast cancer patients.